CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 When a pop-up menu is displayed: click on option to Download private key and create resource.

+You will see a message ` ...
+Deployment is in progress`

+Wait until the resource has been deployed before proceeding to the next step.

 Figure 1.
 Create a virtual Machine - Customize Host Virtual Machine
 Note: this virtual machine will be used to host the CycleCloud Application that is used to create the Cycle Cloud Cluster from it's Web located at: UI https://IP-address/home